psaiteja/psaiteja.github.io/content/publication/rcis-2021/index.md

 - Vijayanta Jain
 - Sanonda Datta Gupta
 - Sepideh Ghanavati
-- Sai Teja Peddinti
+- admin

-date: '2021-01-01'
+date: '2021-05-11'

 publishDate: '2025-07-30T18:33:34.970125Z'

 publication_types:
 - paper-conference

-publication: '*Research Challenges in Information Science*'
+publication: 'Research Challenges in Information Science'
+publication_short: 'RCIS'

 abstract: Mobile applications are required to give privacy notices to the users when they collect or share personal information.
 Creating consistent and concise privacy notices can be a challenging task for developers.
 Previous work has attempted to